Reclaim is now part of Dropbox, driving the future of productivity at work together

 Is Reclaim SOC2 certified?

-Reclaim is SOC2 Type II certified as of September 2023.
+Reclaim is SOC2 Type II certified as of September 2023, and was renewed in 2024.
 SOC2 Type II is the highest standard for security certification and compliance, and we're proud to have achieved it.
 If you're an IT or security representative for your company and are interested in getting more information about our SOC2 report, please contact us.

 Is Reclaim compliant with Privacy laws such as GDPR and CCPA?